allenfrostline/Poker/README.md

 Here are some bugs I'm trying to fix:

 - Side pot.
 It's tricky and I havn't found a way to implement it simple.
+- Side pot.
+It's tricky and I havn't found a way to implement it simple.
-- Freeze at start.
+- ~~Freeze at start.
 The app starts and then freezes for a sec.
 This is because Python is openning the hand value table.
 Perhaps I should try threading for this particular task (no need for the rest of the game).
-I'll also try to compress the table in a better way (like functionize it).
+I'll also try to compress the table in a better way (like functionize it).~~ Working on the animated `Popup` element in `PySimpleGUI`.

 ### Acknowledgement